michelesr/thesis/src/mvaa.md

 ### Docker images

 The base for creating a docker container is an image of an application.
-The main repository of docker images is *Docker Hub*, where images for all the most famous open-source applications can be found.
+The main repository of docker images is *Docker Hub* @docker-hub, where images for all the most famous open-source applications can be found.
 Any user can sign to Docker Hub and push an image, or make it build on the server.
 In order to create an image, a *Dockerfile* with the specification of the environment has to be written.